 Another key subject in Chng’s works was the human figure.
 She used the human figure both as an aesthetic form as well as a means of expression across different artistic mediums.
 Multiple human figures feature in some of her works where she depicted the intensity of high-rise living, urbanised buildings, alongside the motif of climbing.
 For Chng, climbing was a metaphor for a society consumed by greed and materialism, caught in a frenzy of upward movement.
 It also reflects her own journey as an artist, struggling to adapt and work with her visual impairment.

 Her later works explored the human condition, incorporating Chinese philosophical concepts as well as Chinese literature into her sculpture and installation works.
 She also felt strongly about human, social and environmental issues, and contemplated the fragility of existence.
+In her words:

 How did she make her work?